NENA911/NG911GISDataModel/postgresql/README.md

 The next step is to add the minimum extensions (e.g., `postgis`) required to handle spatial data in PostgreSQL.
-Optionally, you may install the `postgis_topology` extension using `CREATE EXTENSION postgis_topology;` but it is not required.
+Optionally, you may install the `postgis_topology` extension using `CREATE EXTENSION postgis_topology;` but it is not required and the process is identical.
 Expand the section based on your database management tool of
 choice:

 <details>
 <summary>psql Instructions</summary>

 * At the prompt, type `CREATE EXTENSION postgis;` and press **Enter**.
 The result should resemble the image below.

   ![](.imgs/4_postgis_extension.png)